 - Results from the EHS online "Training Needs Assessment" application

 Once your safety training needs have been determined, you are responsible for completing the on-line courses, and scheduling the in-person courses, in a timely manner.

 In addition to courses required by your supervisor or as a result of your Training Needs Assessment, you must complete and maintain certification in the following courses in order to work in the CIF labs.
 These requirements are clearly posted at the entrance to each lab.
 We independently enforce compliance with X-ray safety training.

 |Course||1702 Gilman||1709 Gilman||1232 Hach||1238 Hach||1240 Hach|

 *NOTE: We actively monitor compliance with X-ray safety training

-- Choose "Go to the Learning Center".
-This will require you to login with your ISU netID and password.
+- Click Login, this will require you to login with your ISU NetID and password.

 CIF also provides training for the departmental autoclaves located in Gilman and Hach Hall.
 Please complete the EH&S on-line course "Autoclave Safety" before requesting access to the autoclaves.
 In addition to safety information, this course contains a wealth of useful information about good autoclave practices.
 You should also watch the short videos linked below about proper and improper autoclave loading procedures.